samuelemilanesi/proman/README.md

 ## Extending Proman

 Proman is designed with extensibility in mind.
 You can create custom process classes by subclassing the base `Process` class (defined in [processes.py](./proman/processes.py)).
+Extension classes must define the methods:
+- `initialize`: defining what parameters to read from the config
+- `start`: code to execute to start the service (e.g. as a subprocess)
+- `stop`: code to terminate a running service
+- `describe`: returning a dictionary with the all important parametes of the service that will be shown as a table in the dropdown of the UI

 ### Creating a Custom Process